IIIF/cookbook-recipes/recipe/0015-start/index.md

 ### About selector classes:

 Selectors in Annotation targets are used to describe how to retrieve a given part of a resource.
-There are three Selector classes defined in the IIIF specification, but only one that is appropriate for this use case - [`PointSelector`](https://iiif.io/api/annex/openannotation/#point-selector).
-The `PointSelector` defines a specific point either spatially (`x`, `y`) or temporally (`t`).
+There are three Selector classes defined in the IIIF specification, but only the [`PointSelector`](https://iiif.io/api/annex/openannotation/#point-selector) class is appropriate for this use case.
+The `PointSelector` class defines a specific point either spatially (`x`, `y`) and/or temporally (`t`).

 For more information on other Selector classes, see: [IIIF Open/Web Annotation Extensions](https://iiif.io/api/annex/openannotation/) and [WC3 Web Annotation Selectors](https://www.w3.org/TR/annotation-model/#selectors).